port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 </Tabs>

-Now, you will have a Blueprint in the Blueprints graph as follows:
+Now, you will have a Blueprint in the DevPortal Setup page as follows:

 ![Example microservice blueprint](../../../static/img/software-catalog/blueprint/exampleMicroserviceBlueprint.png)